Kalashnikov Concern AMB-17: Operating mechanism

+Ammunition

-Additionally, the bullet is very effective at penetrating body armor.
-It is equipped with a hardened steel or tungsten tip and can penetrate a 6 mm high-density steel plate at 100 m; a 2 mm steel plate or a standard army helmet can be fully penetrated at 500 m; however, the rifle is typically employed under 400 m.
+Additionally, the 9×39mm cartridge is very effective at penetrating body armor.
+It is equipped with a hardened steel or tungsten tip and can penetrate a 6 mm high-density steel plate at 100 m; a 2 mm steel plate or a standard army helmet can be fully penetrated at 500 m; however, its effective range is under 400 m.